charutomo/spinthewheelbot/README.md

 2. Generate a new bot using [botfather](https://t.me/botfather) and copy the token generated
 3. Paste the token into bot.ini, replacing YOUR_BOT_TOKEN_HERE and save.
 4. Run the bot.py using python
+5. Edit commands on botfather by using the command list from commands.txt

 <!-- LICENSE -->
 ## License